 Training Type vs. Fibre Type

-It’s important to note that these systems are always active simultaneously.
+Again, it’s important to re-iterate that these systems are always active simultaneously.
 The proportion of their usage is dictated by the activity - i.e. if the activity is short in duration and requires explosive abilities, the ATP-PCr system will be ‘proportionately’ more active and hence contribute more to the total energy demands at that time.

 Although targeted training of each of these systems will bring about a host of benefits, I’d like to briefly outline that training aerobically (long distance running for example), will primarily enhance type 1 muscle fibres..
 These fibres are also referred to as “slow-twitch” fibres - emphasis on “slow”.
 They will help you become more resistant to fatigue, but they will literally slow you down.
 On the other side of the coin, we have type 2 muscle fibres, or what many refer to as “fast-twitch” fibres - emphasis on “fast”.
 They will literally increase speed, explosiveness and all the qualities necessary to hit big forehands and massive serves.
 Interestingly enough, these fast-twitch fibres can also become resistant to fatigue but in an explosive manner - which is the adaptation we want to occur.
 But to increase the number or proportion of these type 2 "fast-twitch" fibres, we must train in specific ways (which we'll get to soon!).